3. Identify issues and find solutions

 - Demographic profile

-Risk assessment looks at the gaps in workforce supply and demand and considers:
+Risk assessment looks at the gaps in workforce supply and demand as well as internal and external business risks and considers:

-- the likelihood of not being able to fill the gap
+- the likelihood of not being able to fill the workforce or skills gaps

-- the consequence of not being able to fill the gap
+- the consequence of not being able to fill the workforce or skillsgaps

-- rates the risk as being low, medium, high or severe.
+- whether the risk is low, medium, high or severe.

 Workforce planning strategies and actions can be grouped into four key categories: